Lookingforcommit/5G_NR_V2X_simulator/README.md

 The program can correctly process simulation files of extensions *.csv*, *.xls* and *.xlsx*, an attempt to transfer a file of other extension will cause an error.

-The simulation file must be of the SUMO FCD (flying cars data) format, otherwise the program will not be able to run the simulation.

 2\.
 Run the program through the command line

 **Important:** the program perceives the path to the simulation data file relative to the script position in the file